Payers

 Assurance Maladie pays the healthcare professional directly for the appointment or medical procedure.

-Pharmacists can use the "third-party payment" system, meaning that the patient does not pay the full charge upfront if they show their health insurance card (carte Vitale).
+Upon presentation of a Carte Vitale, pharmacists can use the third-party payment system, meaning that the patient does not need to pay the full charge upfront.
 The patient must accept any generics that are offered and will only be responsible for the portion of the fees not covered by the national health insurance system.

 A reduced-rate emergency room fee (€8.49) is payable by: